How to Get a Scholarship in Nigeria as an Undergraduate Student

 Nigerian government scholarship sources

 Several federal and state government scholarship programmes are available to Nigerian undergraduates and postgraduates.
-Awareness of these is surprisingly low — most students do not apply even when they qualify.
+Awareness of these is surprisingly low - most students do not apply even when they qualify.
+Start from official government pages like the Federal Scholarships Board and the Petroleum Technology Development Fund scholarship portal, then check your state scholarship board and university notice boards.

 - UBEC/State Scholarship Boards - Universal Basic Education Commission coordinates state-level support; check your specific state scholarship board website